Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-07-the-appeal-of-pandora.md

 Bradley Cooper (<cite>A Star is Born</cite>, <cite>Maestro</cite>, <cite>Silver Linings Playbook</cite>) recently [went on a rant about his love for the Avatar series](https://youtu.be/slYfiSb5AX4?t=8275), saying the following:

 > I saw a movie the other night that I didn't believe anybody in it.
-But I love Avatar.
+But I love <cite>Avatar</cite>.
 We watched 3, then 2, then 1.
 I had just gone from watching this movie where I didn't believe anything anybody was doing; the whole time.
-Then I'm watching Avatar for 2 seconds and they're on a thing and they're blue, but they're talking to each other ...
+Then I'm watching <cite>Avatar</cite> for 2 seconds and they're on a thing and they're blue, but they're talking to each other ...
 By the way I'm like, when's 4 and 5?

 Cooper is also shocked by how utterly believable these performances are despite being high fantasy/sci-fi.